PuddletownDesign/Linux-Setups/09-installing-xmpp-chat-prosody-server-and-using-profanity.md

-# Setting up XMPP Server on a VPS with Prosody
+# Setting up XMPP Server on a VPS with Prosody and using profanity client

 <https://www.youtube.com/watch?v=-0M0NeZ_cU4>